DefinitelyNotSimon13/alacrittyConf/ReadMe.md

-Config files for alacritty, inspired ...?
+Config files for alacritty, inspired by catppuccin and ...?